 Take your medicine at about the same time each day.

-you remember when to take it.
-It does not matter if you take this medicine before
+remember when to take it.
+It does not matter if you take this medicine before or after

 How long to take it